Break My Stride: Chart performance

 "Break My Stride" reached number five on the US Billboard Hot 100 and number four in the UK in January and February 1984.
-On the US Cash Box chart, Wilder's single reached the number two position, where it remained for two weeks in early February.
+On the US Cash Box Top 100, Wilder's single reached the number two position, where it remained for two weeks in early February.
 A remix version reached the top 20 on the dance chart, and the song additionally hit the Billboard Hot Black Singles chart, staying there for four weeks.
 Though "Break My Stride" was Wilder's only UK hit, he also reached the US pop chart with his next two singles, "The Kid's American" (number 33) and "Bouncing Off the Walls" (number 52), before turning to behind-the-scenes work on other artists' recordings.